ErickShepherd/UMBC_PHYS220/Solutions/Assignment 5 - Midterm Project/README.rst

 |Equation 1|

-We can then substitute in known values an solve:
+We can then substitute in known values and solve:

 |Equation 2|